 That’s good for them — but bad for us.
 Read on.

 Why Many Fans Won’t Have Access to Local Baseball Games in 2022

 If you’re missing out on your local team’s games this season, it may be because you subscribe to a streaming service that no longer airs them.

 And in many cases, that’s because those games air on a regional sports network that is owned by Sinclair Broadcasting Group.

 Sinclair is responsible for broadcasting local telecasts of 14 MLB teams, 17 NBA teams and 13 NHL teams.

-In the latter half of 2020, the Sinclair-owned sports networks (usually branded as “Fox Sports” networks) were removed from services such as YouTube TV after Sinclair failed to reach a new contract agreement with the popular live streaming service.
+In the latter half of 2020, the Sinclair-owned sports networks (usually branded as “Fox Sports” networks) were removed from services YouTube TV and Hulu + Live TV after Sinclair failed to reach new contract agreements with those live streaming services.

-And to further complicate matters, it recently was revealed that Sling TV no longer will carry MASN or the NBC Sports regional networks.
+And to complicate matters further, it recently was revealed that Sling TV no longer will carry the Mid-Atlantic Sports Network (MASN) or the NBC Sports regional networks.

-The games are still available on cable and satellite services that have agreements with regional sports networks.
+But the games are still available on cable and satellite services that have agreements currently in place with regional sports networks.
 And you can use your login credentials for those services to stream games on phone and tablet apps.